 The data link layer is divided into two sublayers:

 1)Media access control: Responsible for controlling how devices in a network gain access to a medium

 2)Logical link control: Responsible error checking and frame synchronization

 The core functions of Data link layer is given below.

 1)Data link layer converts Packets into frames.

-2)Adds physical address of sender of sender in frames.
+2)Adds the physical address of the sender in frames.

-3)Data link layer is reponsible for Error detection and correction.
+3)Data link layer is responsible for error detection and correction.